MackJan/PasswordManager/docs/encryption_overview.md

 `aead_encrypt` and `aead_decrypt` enforce 32-byte keys, generate 12-byte
-nonces, and attach Additional Authenticated Data (AAD) constructed from stable identifiers such as user IDs, item IDs, algorithm versions, and AMK versions.【F:password_manager/vault/crypto_utils.py†L118-L215】
+nonces, and attach Additional Authenticated Data (AAD) constructed from stable identifiers such as user IDs, item IDs, algorithm versions, and AMK versions.【F:password_manager/vault/crypto_utils.py†L181-L263】

+Each vault item’s DEK is combined with its stored salt using an HKDF-SHA256 derivation to produce the actual AEAD key that encrypts the payload.
+The `derive_item_key` helper and the `encrypt_item_data`/`decrypt_item_data` wrappers ensure this derivation happens symmetrically during encryption and decryption while preserving legacy compatibility for unsalted items.【F:password_manager/vault/crypto_utils.py†L165-L438】

 AAD is produced by `create_aad`, which serializes a deterministic JSON object containing the relevant identifiers.
 The values included depend on the type of
 operation:

-- UMK wrapping/unwrapping includes the user ID, the algorithm version, and the AMK version.【F:password_manager/vault/crypto_utils.py†L177-L205】
+- UMK wrapping/unwrapping includes the user ID, the algorithm version, and the AMK version.【F:password_manager/vault/crypto_utils.py†L265-L316】
-- DEK wrapping/unwrapping includes a sentinel user ID (`0`), the item UUID, and the algorithm version.【F:password_manager/vault/crypto_utils.py†L207-L249】
+- DEK wrapping/unwrapping includes a sentinel user ID (`0`), the item UUID, and the algorithm version.【F:password_manager/vault/crypto_utils.py†L319-L366】
-- Vault item payload encryption includes the real user ID, the item UUID, and the algorithm version.【F:password_manager/vault/crypto_utils.py†L251-L307】
+- Vault item payload encryption includes the real user ID, the item UUID, and the algorithm version.【F:password_manager/vault/crypto_utils.py†L369-L438】

 If authentication fails during decryption, `CryptoError` is raised, and detailed logs capture the failure context.
-A best-effort `secure_zero` helper attempts to scrub sensitive keys from memory when workflows finish.【F:password_manager/vault/crypto_utils.py†L216-L403】
+A best-effort `secure_zero` helper attempts to scrub sensitive keys from memory when workflows finish.【F:password_manager/vault/crypto_utils.py†L219-L233】【F:password_manager/vault/crypto_utils.py†L445-L471】

 ## User Encryption Provisioning